HeardLibrary/linked-data/commonsbot/README.md

 Because the CommonsTool script is idiosyncratic to Wikimedia Commons, the endpoint URL is hard-coded in the script.
 Therefore, the `endpointUrl` value given in the credentials file will be ignored.
 It is retained for consistency with other scripts that use credentials like this (e.g. VanderBot).

 Username and password are created on the `Bot passwords` page, accessed from `Special pages`.
 Wikimedia credentials are shared across all platforms (Wikipedia, Wikidata, Commons, etc.).
-The credentials file name and location MAY be set using the options below, otherwise the defaults are used.
+The credentials file name (`commons_credentials.txt`) and location (the user dirtory) are hard-coded in the script.

 ## Command line options